 - A net for catching fish/bugs

 We used Exploring Nature With Children in our homeschool co-op this year, and I’ll be digging in deeper every year after this.
 It’s a gem!
 The book comes as a PDF download that I printed and had bound.
 No pictures, just a few pages of print for each week.
 It includes books to rent from the library, poetry, explanations of that week’s topic, nature journaling help, and even craft ideas and extension for older kids.

 Topics range from Tree Study, Blossoms, Bees, Ants, Pond Study, Winter Equinox, Moon, Butterflies, Caterpillars, and so much more.

 There’s a recommended timeline but it’s easy to swap weeks and sometimes we skip if I’m just not feeling it.
 It’s zero pressure, and I am learning along with my kids because I knew so little about all the topics before this.

 We are basically learning to stop and observe what is in our own backyard at different times of the year through a new lens of wonder.

 Follow Lynn at Raising Little Shoots on Instagram to see how people are using her nature study!

 Other supplies for homeschooling

 I almost forgot to mention!
-This white Bose wireless bluetooth speaker was my Christmas present and we use it daily for homeschool for 3 years!
+This white Bose wireless bluetooth speaker was my Christmas present and we’ve used it daily for homeschool for 3 years!
 Worth.
 Every.
 Penny.